Vincit/objection.js/doc/includes/RECIPES.md

 ```

-> Update a Model instance and return the data for that instance in 1 query:
+> Patch a Model instance and receive DB updates to Model instance in 1 query:

 ```js
 jennifer